 Add the ground beef and brown it, cooking it mostly through, then stir in the spices, hot sauce and tomato paste.

-Cook this mix for a minute or two, then stir in the beef broth, tomatoes, chili beans, and macaroni noodles.
+Cook this mix for a minute or two, then stir in the beef broth, tomatoes, beans, and dry macaroni noodles.
+The noodles will cook right in the pot.

 Simmer the pot of chili, covered, for 10 minutes, or until the noodles are al dente, or done to your liking.